International contract security requirements

 During the request process, your organization will need to provide a:

-- contract number
+- telephone number

-- for example, state whether your subcontractor will need access to classified information and assets or access only to a specific secure work site
+- security levels and requirements of the contract (for example, state whether your subcontractor will need access to classified information and assets or access only to a specific secure work site)

 If available, you can also provide the organization's business registration number, equivalent to your Canadian Procurement Business Number:

-- for subcontractors based in a North Atlantic Treaty Organization (NATO) country, this number is called the NATO Commercial and Government Entity (NCAGE) Code
+- for subcontractors based in a North Atlantic Treaty Organization (NATO) country, this number is called the NATO Commercial and Government Entity (NCAGE) code

 Security assurances for foreign personnel

-Public Services and Procurement Canada's Contract Security Program conducts foreign security assurances for employees who hold personnel security clearances in countries that share bilateral security instruments with Canada.
+The CSP conducts foreign security assurances for employees who hold personnel security clearances in countries that share bilateral security instruments with Canada.

 - name, place of residence, place of birth, date of birth and citizenship of the employee